 However, this is obviously not an option if your kiln is outside.
 Some potters who live in cold climates and who have their kilns outside, simply stop firing during the wintertime.
 There are however some other solutions that I will look at below.

 Some potters keep a kiln outside on the porch or under a lean-to.
 If you are considering doing this, it’s good to be aware of wind blowing rain under the awning.
-Is the covered area large enough to prevent rain being blown onto your kiln?
+Is the covered area large enough to prevent rain from being blown onto your kiln?

 Also, wind can blow leaves, and debris onto, under, or near your kiln.
-It’s important to avoid flammable debris from swept up by the wind into contact with the kiln.
+It’s important to avoid flammable debris from being swept up by the wind into contact with the kiln.